-The 11th Annual SummerSongs West is a 5-day gathering for all who want to study music in a great camp that will take place at our California home, the spectacular Camp Ocean Pines in Cambria, CA, on May 26th to June 2nd, 2014.
-This coming June will see us at camp having a blast with our dear teachers and friends Penny Nichols, Kate Campbell, Cliff Eberhardt, Cyd Smith and our wonderful East Coast teachers John Redgate & Glen Roethel who will be teaching classes and leading jams at night!
+The 11th Annual SummerSongs West is a 5-day gathering for all who want to study music in a great camp that will take place at our California home, the spectacular Camp Ocean Pines in Cambria, CA, on May 29th to June 2nd, 2014.
+This coming June will see us at camp having a blast with our dear teachers and friends Penny Nichols, Kate Campbell, Cliff Eberhardt, Tom Prasada Rao, Cyd Smith and our wonderful East Coast teacher Glen Roethel who will be teaching classes and leading jams at night.
+Special guest coaches will include Severin Browne, Rebecca Troon and Susan Reeves.
 We will be offering all-levels classes in songwriting, guitar, singing, harmony, performance, and more in addition to a full menu of concerts, coffeehouses, and song circles.
 Students and teachers alike will share songs, information, insights, trade stories and perform for the community we have grown to love.
 And it all takes place less than an hour north of San Luis Obispo, CA. Join us!

 The instructors and classes are listed below.
 2014 Class descriptions are being updated as they are recieved from the instructors.